KyleGoetke/KyleGoetke.github.io/README.md

-# My personal website / ePortfolio
+# My personal website and digital portfolio

 Hosted on Github Pages